c-cube/ocaml-gnuplot/README.md

 ---------------------------------------------------------------------------

-Gnuplot-OCaml provides a simple interface to [Gnuplot](http://www.gnuplot.info) from [OCaml](http://www.ocaml.org).
+Ocaml-Gnuplot provides a simple interface to [Gnuplot](http://www.gnuplot.info) from [OCaml](http://www.ocaml.org).
 The API supports only 2D graphs and was inspired by [FnuPlot](https://github.com/fsprojects/FnuPlot).
+This is a fork of https://bitbucket.org/ogu/gnuplot-ocaml/ .

 ## Installation